BridgeData V2: A Dataset for Robot Learning at Scale

-Next, we evaluated the methods on tasks that require generalizing skills in the data to novel objects and environments (see Tables \ref{tab:gc_unseen} and \ref{tab:lc}).
+Next, we evaluated the methods on tasks that require generalizing skills in the data to novel objects and environments (see Table \ref{tab:unseen}).
 For instance, in the rice sweeping task, both the rice and brush are unseen.
 In the cloth folding task, the cloth is a different color and thicker than the cloths in the training data.
 In the task of putting a marker into a bowl, the entire environment is unseen, including the objects.
-While the goal-conditioned policies generally performed worse on these tasks, the large and diverse training set enabled a considerable degree of generalization, with most methods attaining non-zero success on most tasks.
-The language-conditioned methods must use seen objects so that the object names are grounded in the dataset, so we placed the objects in a novel environment to test generalization.
+The large and diverse training set enabled a considerable degree of generalization, with most methods attaining non-zero success on most tasks.
+However, the language-conditioned methods particularly struggled on tasks involving unseen objects since these object names are not grounded in the dataset.
 Once again, RT-1 greatly outperformed the LCBC baseline.